-The Chicago format dates back to 1891 when the University of Chicago Press opened.
+The Chicago format dates back to 1891 when the Univ. of Chi.
+Press opened.
 The Press housed typesetters and compositors who were working on setting and deciphering complicated scientific material in fonts such as Hebrew and Ethiopic.
 A style sheet was devised with the aim of maintaining consistency throughout the typesetting process; from the typesetter, to the compositor, to the proofreader.

-Over the years the ‘University Press stylebook and style sheet’ developed into a pamphlet used by the entire college community, before becoming a 200-page book in 1906: Manual of Style: Being a compilation of the typographical rules in force at the University of Chicago Press, to which are appended specimens of type in use - also known as the first edition of the Manual.
-Today’s thousand-page 16th edition Chicago style citation manual provides authors, editors, publishers, copywriters and proofreaders across the globe with the authoritative text on the style.
+Over the years the ‘University Press stylebook and style sheet’ developed into a pamphlet used by the entire college community, before becoming a 200-page book in 1906.
+Today’s thousand-page 17th edition Chicago style citation manual provides authors, editors, publishers, copywriters and proofreaders across the globe with the authoritative text on the style.

 The Chicago style is continually evolving, with each edition undergoing revisions that reflect technological developments.
 For instance, the publication of the 13th edition in 1982 addressed the use of personal computers and word processors for the first time.
 When the World Wide Web became a global phenomenon in the 1990s, the very nature of research and communication shifted dramatically.
 The style’s editorial staff tackled this development by releasing a comprehensive 15th edition (2003) that incorporated the role of computer technology in the publishing industry by providing guidance on citing electronic sources.